dermatty/GUCK/README.md

 # GUCK
-Home Surveillence in Python, using OpenCV, Keras, ExecNet, PyZMQ, Keras/Tensorflow and Flask
+Home Surveillence in Python, using OpenCV, ExecNet, PyZMQ, Keras/Tensorflow and Flask